 The financial statements of the District have been prepared on the accrual basis of accounting using the economic resources measurement focus.
 Revenues, expenses, gains, losses, assets and liabilities from exchange and exchange-like transactions are recognized when the exchange transaction takes place, while those from government-mandated or voluntary nonexchange transactions (principally federal and state grants) are recognized when all applicable eligibility requirements are met.
-Operating revenues and expenses include exchange transactions and program-specific, government-mandated or voluntary nonexchange transactions.
+Operating revenues and expenses include exchange transactions.
 Government-mandated nonexchange transactions that are not program specific, property taxes, investment income and interest on capital assets - related debt are included in nonoperating revenues (expenses).
 The District first applies restricted net position when an expense or outlay is incurred for purposes for which both restricted and unrestricted net position are available.